leobezerra/academia/docs/index.md

 <iframe src="places.html" height="500" width="100%" frameBorder=0></iframe>

-The affiliation information in the map above is update sporadically.
+_The affiliation information in the map above is updated sporadically._

 [Back to the top](#top)